IceFireCode/SmellyRover/TECHDEBT.md

-[ ] Not covered: Rover constructor called without any input [ ] class Position should not be an exported class, but Rover could keep track of state itself [ ] improve public interface of Rover (names like XYD are unclear) [ ] public get XYD and public pos basically do the same thing...
+[ ] Not covered: Rover constructor called without any input [ ] class Position should not be an exported class, but Rover could keep track of state itself [ ] improve public interface of Rover (names like XYD are unclear) [X] public get XYD and public pos basically do the same thing...
+[ ] getPositionAsString could belong to Position class